 All federal surface transportation programs continue to operate as a result of legislation that extends provisions of the Transportation Equity Act for the 21st Century (TEA-21, P.L.
 105-178 and P.L.
 105-206) until May 31, 2005.
 The 108th Congress was unable to complete a conference on competing House and Senate reauthorization proposals prior to adjournment.
-The introduction of new reauthorization legislation is expected early in the 109th Congress.
+The leadership of the House Committee on Transportation and Infrastructure introduced legislation on February 9, 2005, the Transportation Equity Act: A Legacy for Users (TEA-LU)(H.R.
+3) reauthorizing surface transportation programs through FY2009.
+Mark-up of this bill in full committee occurred on March 2, 2005.
+Floor consideration of the bill is now scheduled for March 9 and 10.